“Where's the link to that policy again?” or “How do I access that document?”

 Key Features:

-- Auto Capture & Article Creation: Save useful Slack threads as new Tettra articles with one click, or get prompted by Kai to create content from essential conversations.
+- Automate Knowledge Article Posting: Save useful Slack threads as new Tettra articles with one click.

-- Question Assignment: If Kai can’t answer, it assigns questions to the right expert for follow-up.
+- Question Assignment: If Kai can’t answer, it routes the question to the right expert for follow-up.

-- Automated Notifications & Slack SSO: Receive alerts for key updates, get rich previews of shared links, and manage user access easily through Slack Single Sign-On.
+- Automated Notifications & Slack SSO: Receive alerts for key updates, get rich previews of shared links, and easily manage user access through Slack SSO.

-- Knowledge Requests & Content Ownership: Team members can request missing documentation in Slack; content ownership and editing permissions help ensure the accuracy of information.
+- Knowledge Requests & Content Ownership: Team members can request missing documentation via Slack; content ownership and editing permissions help ensure information accuracy.

 Final Thoughts